M0rica/MCdisplay/README.md

 ## Development
   For development, you need a Java 8 JDK as well as python.
 Clone this repository to your machine and then install the python requirements via `pip install -r requirements.txt` from the root of this project.
+## Future Plans
+I'm currently working on a rewrite that implements all current features in pure Java (eliminating the external resize programm).
+This rewrite will also bring massive improvements in terms of code readability (the current code is a mess) and stability + bugfixes.